 The right words come to you with ease, you can brighten people’s day simply with a smile, and you can do no wrong even if you tried.

 When it escapes you, however, you turn into a tongue-tied, socially inept “nobody” that’s not capable of holding a simple conversation about the weather without stammering.

-Your confidence usually takes the biggest hit when you are faced with a difficult time, such as a rough break-up, a job loss, or anything else that calls into question your sense of worth.
+Your confidence usually takes the biggest hit when you are faced with a difficult time.
+A rough break-up or a job loss can calls into question your sense of worth.

 The good news is that everyone experiences bouts of low confidence from time to time.

 Even the most confident, charismatic people you can think of sometimes feel like they are simply not enough.

 So, how do you escape the crazy rollercoaster ride that comes with the capricious nature of your own self-belief?

 How do you build a confidence that is immune to every day’s ups and downs?